4bitFox/hisense_a7cc/README.md

 > [!CAUTION]
 > ### As always: MESSING WITH YOUR PHONE CAN BREAK IT, so be careful.
 I'm not responsible for anything. :-)
+> ### I bought my phone with bootloader already unlocked.
+Some stuff here requires the bootloader to be unlocked!!
+As I didn't unlock myself, I will not cover this here for now.

 This stuff is not listed in order.
 Just search for what you need here :-)